Solar-Tweaks/SolarStats-Old/README.md

     "host": "hypixel.net", // IP of the server
     "port": 25565 // Port of the server
   },
+  "customEmotes": {
+    ":solar:": "☀" // "syntax": "emote (syntax is the message you type in chat, and the emote is the one you see)" },
-  "statistics": true // Allow Solar Tweaks to track statistics.
+  "checkForUpdates": true, // Check for updates on startup "autoDownloadUpdates": true, // Automatically download updates if available "statistics": true // Allow Solar Tweaks to track statistics.
 Statistics tracked: when you launch the proxy (They are of course anonymous)
 }
 ```